kolach/go-factory/README.md

   }
 }
 ```

+Order matters!
+The field generators are triggered in a order of registration.
+In the example above it is:
+  1. FirstName
+  2. LastName
+  3. Username

 In many cases you do not need to write generator function.
 The `Use` function is smart enough to generate it for you.
 Let's now review alternative options: